MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 - The ability to create policies to make sure classified files are being handled properly

-For more information, see [Microsoft Purview Information Protection integration](/defender-cloud-apps/azip-integration).
+For more information, see [How to integrate Microsoft Purview Information Protection with Defender for Cloud Apps](/defender-cloud-apps/azip-integration#how-to-integrate-microsoft-purview-information-protection-with-defender-for-cloud-apps).

 Once you know the kinds of information you want to protect, it's time to create policies to detect them.